w3f/Grants-Program/README.md

 - As a general rule, teams are asked to finish a grant before applying for another one.
 - Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

-In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](https://github.com/w3f/General-Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).
+In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](./src/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.
-If your team's background is purely technical, consider hiring a freelance or part-time technical writer as part of the grant.

-We also have [Announcement Guidelines](https://github.com/w3f/General-Grants-Program/blob/master/grants/announcement-guidelines.md) for grant-related communications.
+We also have [Announcement Guidelines](./src/announcement-guidelines.md) for grant-related communications.

 Finally, we take licensing and the right of all teams in and outside the ecosystem to be recognised for their work very seriously.
 Using others' work with no attribution or indication that this was not your own work as part of a milestone delivery **will lead to immediate termination**.
 Please reach out to us before submitting if you have any doubts on how to comply with a specific license and we'll be happy to help.

 ### Project ideas

-An overview of existing projects in the Web 3.0 Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/polkadot_stack.md), as well as a list of previously accepted applications [here](https://github.com/w3f/General-Grants-Program/blob/master/grants/accepted_grant_applications.md).
+An overview of existing projects in the Web 3.0 Technology Stack along with broad project ideas we would potentially be interested in funding can be found [here](./src/polkadot_stack.md), as well as a list of previously accepted applications [here](./src/accepted_grant_applications.md).

-[Requests For Proposals](https://github.com/w3f/General-Grants-Program/tree/master/rfps) (RFPs) represent concrete ideas for projects that we would like to see implemented.
+[Requests For Proposals](./rfps/) (RFPs) represent concrete ideas for projects that we would like to see implemented.
 Several teams may apply for the same RFP, so even if another team has already applied to implement a certain RFP, we invite you to do the same if you're interested.

 Finally, you don't need to start your own project in order to be elligible for a grant.
 Instead, some teams choose to port existing work to Substrate, where the pertinent licenses allow, or even to contribute to an existing open-source project.
 In the latter case, you should check in advance that the maintainers of the project are interested in your contribution, and the acceptance of the milestones will generally be tied to the inclusion of your work in said project.